-In June, CNN Money postulated that Texas has the best state economy in the nation.
-More people moved to Texas in the past year than any other state in the country, and the heart of Texas is alive and thriving.
+In 2015, CNN Money postulated that Texas has the best state economy in the nation.
+More people are moving to Texas year after year, making it one of the most desirable places to live in the country.
+The heart of Texas is alive and thriving.

-However, not every city is feeling economic growth, and even within living cities you will still find areas of decay.
+However, not every city is fueling economic growth and even within living cities, you will find areas of decay.
 Some areas have fallen into disrepair simply from no longer having the population to sustain maintenance.
 Some abandoned Texas buildings have been deserted due to financial corruption, and some areas have just been left alone because of the terribly sad stories they hold.

 The Rig Theatre in Premont, Texas